Scott Ellison: Biography

 Further album releases Good Morning Midnight (2017), and Skyline Drive (2020) followed, both on Red Parlor.
 The COVID-19 pandemic in the United States scuppered touring commitments, but Ellison explained "Being forced to be off the road might have been the best thing that's ever happened to me from a creative standpoint."
 He co-wrote most of his next album's worth of tracks with Michael Price.
 Recorded in Tulsa, Ellison provided lead vocals on all but one of the tracks (Chris Campbell sang on the other), played guitar with backing from such notables as percussionists Jamie Oldaker and David Teegarden, plus backing vocalists including Ginger Blake, Oren Waters and Marcella Detroit.
-The album, There's Someting About the Night was released on January 14, 2022.
+The album, There's Something About the Night was released on January 14, 2022.
 It contained Ellison's version of the Bobby Bland song, "Ain't No Love in the Heart of the City," a track originally co-penned by Price.
 Ellison took inspiration from the centenary of the Tulsa race massacre.
 Ellison said, "... even though the song is really about the fallout from a relationship gone south, it's not a big jump to paint with a bigger brush and apply the lyrics in a much broader context.
 This was actually the first song I started working on for this album.
 I'm from Tulsa, and when I was growing up I never heard anything about it."
 As of August 20, 2022, There's Something About the Night was at number 48 on the Roots Music Report's Top 50 Blues Album Chart.
 He continues to tour in the US and Canada, performing around 200 shows a year.
 Ellison is presently touring to support his There's Something About the Night.